 Making your own puts you in control.
 You will control ingredients, including how much sugar, or which sugar alternative you use in the recipe.

-I made this recipe with a powdered version of erythritol and a granulated version of xylitol.
+I have made this recipe with a powdered version of erythritol and a granulated version of xylitol.
 Both sugar alcohol sweeteners worked great.
 They dissolved easily and the final sauce jelled just like a cane sugar-based sauce.

 I add a tablespoon of citrus juice.
 Use whatever you have on hand, orange, lemon, or lime.
 Zest the outside of the citrus and add that to the cranberries as they simmer.
 I use a zester like this Oxo Good Grips version.